Weekdays 9:30am - 7pm.

 Finding The Right Doctor

-Women with lipedema live with unbearable pain and invisible symptoms.
+Women with lipedema in the legs live with unbearable pain and invisible symptoms.
 We need to raise awareness of lipedema in Singapore so that women affected by this chronic medical condition can receive the necessary care.

 Get help

-If you or someone you know is struggling with lipedema, don’t hesitate to reach out.
+Don't hesitate to reach out if you or someone you know is struggling with lipedema.
 Together, we can take the first step toward a better quality of life."

 Reference